Yips: In golf

-In golf, the yips is a movement disorder known to interfere with putting.
-The term yips is said to have been popularized by Tommy Armour—a golf champion and later golf teacher—to explain the difficulties that led him to abandon tournament play.
+In golf, the yips is a medically well-documented movement disorder known to interfere in particular with putting.
 In describing the yips, golfers have used terms such as twitches, staggers, jitters and jerks.
 The yips affects between a quarter and a half of all mature golfers.
 Researchers at the Mayo Clinic found that 33% to 48% of all serious golfers have experienced the yips.
 Golfers who have played for more than 25 years appear most prone to the condition.

 Although the exact cause of the yips has yet to be determined, one possibility is biochemical changes in the brain that accompany aging.
 Excessive use of the involved muscles and intense demands of coordination and concentration may exacerbate the problem.
 Giving up golf for a month sometimes helps.
 Focal dystonia has been mentioned as another possibility for the cause of yips.

 Professional golfers seriously afflicted by the yips include Ernie Els, David Duval, Pádraig Harrington, Bernhard Langer, Ben Hogan, Harry Vardon, Sam Snead, Ian Baker-Finch and Keegan Bradley, who missed a four-foot putt in the final round of the 2013 HP Byron Nelson Championship due to the condition (although he may also have been suffering from strabismus).
 At the 2015 Waste Management Open, golf analyst Nick Faldo suggested that Tiger Woods could be suffering from the yips.
 Jay Yarow from Business Insider commented after the 2014 Open that Woods had both the putting yips and the driver yips.

 Interventions seeking to treat the affliction have been few and far between.
 Some golfers have tried changing their putter or their grip or even switching hands.
 However, these strategies have provided only temporary relief.

 They are also known as "freezing", "the jerks", "the staggers", "the waggles", and "whisky fingers".